My girl can’t be left alone with her own mind

 This year, whenever something mildly inconvenient happened, my whole routine will collapse for a week.
 And I cried almost every month, only to realize it was just my period again.
 But also, there was so much happening this year, both locally and internationally, that made me feel sad and frustrated.
 I had to force myself to stay away from the internet because I was staying up late doomscrolling or mentally drafting responses to rage-bait posts.
 It was affecting me, draining my energy, and honestly, I feel small and it all felt really pointless.

 Today I listened to this playlist again.
 The first song that caught me was Northern Star, and it made me smile.
 Sometimes in awe or nostalgia or bitterness.
 According to my Spotify Wrapped, my top song this year was Hozier’s cover of Do I Wanna Know.
-I listened to it 36 times
+I listened to it 36 times… and then three more times after that.

 And somewhere in all of this crying, chaos and endless scrolling, I somehow learned how to come back to myself, slowly and imperfectly.
 I learned how to feel everything without needing to escape it.